-The architectural vision for the BonaVista Development is one of community and family living.
-BonaVista envisions a unique neighbourhood that welcomes new exciting design styles, while still creating an overall compatible housing aesthetic.
-Traditional architectural styles will form a strong base to the neighbourhood, however by blending in contemporary detailing such as clean lines and new building materials, BonaVista will become an inspired vibrant community that is comfortable and friendly to all its residents.
+The architectural vision for the Bonavista Development is one of community and family living.
+Bonavista envisions a unique neighbourhood that welcomes new exciting design styles, while still creating an overall compatible housing aesthetic.
+Modern, urban fusion styles will be the preferred character to the neighbourhood.
+Other secondary architectural styles include the blending of traditional designs and contemporary detailing such as clean lines and new building materials.
+Bonavista will become an inspired vibrant community that is comfortable and friendly to all its residents.